iterative/katacoda-scenarios/get-started/accessing/step3.md

 # Discovering files

-As we mentioned, if you look at
+As we mentioned, if you look at the
 [Get Started](https://github.com/iterative/example-get-started) repository
 you won't see `data/data.xml` or `model.pkl`, or any DVC-tracked files.
 They are not stored in Git. `dvc get` can download them, but how do we first even know